2014 United States House of Representatives elections in New York: District 10

 The 10th district is located in New York City and includes the Upper West Side of Manhattan, the west side of Lower Manhattan, including Greenwich Village and the Financial District, and parts of Brooklyn, including Borough Park.
-The incumbent is Democrat Jerrold Nadler, who has represented the district since 2013 and previously represented the 8th district from 1993 to 2013 and the 17th district from 1992 to 1993.
-He was re-elected in 2012 with 90% of the vote and the district has a PVI of D+23.
+Incumbent Democrat Jerrold Nadler, who had represented the district since 2013 and previously represented the 8th district from 1993 to 2013 and the 17th district from 1992 to 1993, ran for re-election.
+He was re-elected in 2012 with 90% of the vote, and the district had a PVI of D+23.